agarbato/unicloud/README.md

 ## Quick start

+Quick start for lazy readers :-)
+Follow below instructions or check examples folder where you can find some "ready to go" docker-compose.
 **Make sure default userid(1000) is a valid id with read/write permission on your system, if not change it on the docker-compose.yml**
 <br>Before you can start using this tool you might want to test locally with [docker-compose](https://docs.docker.com/compose/install/).
 Simply run :